 Bread crumbs may occasionally fall on the infrared diffusers and burn up, creating a modest amount of smoke.
 Crumbs can be removed from the unit by inverting and lightly shaking it.
 DeltaToast is 100% stainless steel and dishwasher safe.

 Before purchasing DeltaToast determine if it will work well on your electric burner.
-To do this, turn on the burner to the high setting but leave it uncovered for a minute or two and observe.
+To do this, turn on the burner to the high setting but leave it uncovered for 4 or 5 minutes and observe.
 If the burner cuts itself on and off automatically (due to an integrated thermostat) then DeltaToast will NOT work optimally on your cooktop.
 Alternatively, if the burner stays on and emits heat constantly then DeltaToast will work very well.

 Burners with thermostats can sense the heat draw from the cookware above and regulate their heat output accordingly.
 DeltaToast is mostly empty volume and thus burners with thermostats might cut on and off frequently, which can slow down the toasting time with respect to gas cooktops.
 On the other hand, toasting results are even more uniform compared to a gas burner and are essentially identical to an electric toaster.
 The flame diffusers are superfluous on an electric cooktop and can be removed.
 You may wish to keep them on, however, so they won’t get lost.
 They do not diminish the toasting uniformity nor slow down the toasting time perceptibly.

 The burner diameter should be less than the width of DeltaToast.
 Toasting time is between 2½ and 3 minutes for the first slice, and is ever shorter for the 2nd and 3rd rounds, since the toaster is then preheated.
 Toasting time will vary according to the burner intensity and the thickness and density of the bread.